gromacs/gromacs/docs/nblib/listed-data-format.rst

 --------------------------------------------------------------------------

-The current format for listed forces in GROMACS looks like this:
+The current format for listed forces in |Gromacs| looks like this:

 .. code:: cpp